Marcellis/mad-codelabs/docs/level4-task2/level4-task-2.md

 We need to build an app in which you can play rock, paper, scissors with the computer.
 The app has the following requirements:

+- The app must be completed using Fragments
 - Let the user select out three images to make their move (rock , paper, scissors).
 - When a user has made their move it’s visualized which move they made and which move the computer made.
 - The result (win, lose, draw) is displayed.